shivamchhapola/Roundtable-Chat/README.md

-# Roundtable Chat
+# Roundtable Chat 🌐

 Welcome to Roundtable Chat, a Discord like chat website / web app built using React.js, MongoDB, Express.js, Node.js, Vite, Tailwind CSS, and Daisy UI.
+It provides users with a platform to engage in conversations, create chat rooms, and connect with others in a seamless and interactive way.

-## Features
+## 🚀 Features

 - Real-time chat functionality(working on it 😢)
-- User authentication and registration
+- User authentication with JWT and registration 🔒
-- Group chat and personal chat
+- Group chat and personal chat👥
-- Multiple Chatrooms for a single group chat
+- Multiple Chatrooms for a single group chat 🏰
-- Member Roles for Group chats
+- Member Roles for Group chats 💬
-- More features coming soon.....
+- More features coming soon.....💻

-## Installation
+## 📚 Installation

 1. Clone the repository: